rykcod/massa/README.md

 /!\ All of this files is needing to start run a container --> You must generate it before using this image.

-/!\ If the files is not present, massa-guard create a wallet.dat and stake it
+/!\ If the files is not present, massa-guard will create a wallet.dat and stake it for you

 __Example:__